 In retirement, capital gains can have a major impact on your total tax bill because they do increase your adjusted gross income (AGI).
+It's essential to consider how selling certain assets can affect your total financial picture.

 In this article, you will learn: